ArturMoco/NewGlobe/README.md

 ---

 *This guide reflects my hands-on QA experience applied to scalable educational platforms.
 It is adaptable to various systems and demonstrates measurable gains in both productivity and quality across the entire test process.*

+*More than a fixed template, this guide reflects a QA approach that values clarity, continuous improvement, and the ability to learn quickly in the face of new technical challenges.*